sparkflows/sparkflows-docs/docs/developer-guide/custom-node-tutorial-json.rst

 Custom Node Development in Python
 ===================================

-Custom Nodes in Fire Insights can be exported as zip files and then subsequently imported into Fire Insights.
+Custom Nodes in Sparkflows can be exported as zip files and then subsequently imported into Sparkflows.

 Execution Code